-Question: Thank you so much for your honest and direct approach.
 My ex and I broke up 6 months ago, we were together for 3 years.
 The first two months were hard for both of us but after many talks we agreed to being friends.
 We were good friends before dating and we both wanted to preserve the friendship.
 We talk every other day and get along quite well.

-The problem is that I’ve not told him I still have feelings for him, he thinks we’re just friends and really makes effort to be a good friend.
-I read your dating your ex eBook and you recommend in the book to define what “friends” means and now I’m afraid that if I tell him I still have feelings for him, he’ll think I tricked him to begin with.
+The problem is that I’ve not told him I still have feelings for him.
+He thinks we’re just friends and really makes an effort to be a good friend.
+I just bought your dating your ex eBook and you recommend in the book to define what “friends” means and be clear I still have feelings for him.
+I’m afraid that if I tell him I still have feelings for him, he’ll think I tricked him to begin with.
 I don’t know what to do.
-Help me.
+Thank you so much for your honest and direct approach.

 Tweak the script in the eBook to suit your situation and lay it on the table.
 No conditions, just state how you feel and let him decide what he wants to do with the information.
 He might decide he doesn’t want the friendship or he might say, he understands but the two of you will never be more than friends.
 Friendship is all he can offer you.

 Of course it’d be absolutely fantastic if he were to say he still has feelings for you too.
 But he might also just leave things open-ended.
 As I write in the eBook, that’s not a bad thing.
 Actually, it’s a good thing.
 Follow the steps on getting things to “more than friends”.

 If after telling him how you feel, his attitude towards you changes and he is not making an effort to be a friend like before.
 Have a “friend’s” talk about what’s going on.
 Let him know your friendship is very important to you but so is honesty.
 You’d not be a good friend if you weren’t completely honest with him.
 If the two of you agree that you still will remain friends, then be just friends.